Have you nailed down your SaaS sales process?

 SaaS sales models: Which is right for you?

-Deciding on the SaaS sales strategy that will work for you depends on where your company is currently in its SaaS adoption and development.
+Just like there are several paths to take when you go hiking, there is not just one “right” SaaS sales model that leads to success.
+Deciding on the SaaS sales strategy that will work for you depends on where your company currently is in its SaaS adoption and development.
 For example, if you are a startup or an established company that has never developed cloud-based software, you may want to look at some startup SaaS and B2B software sales strategies that have worked for other companies.

 The following are three common SaaS sales models that you can choose from to help you plan your strategy.
 Each model considers price and complexity—more complex services have a higher price than less complex services.